yuanzi2/MMSeekR/README.md

-# Title: MMSeekR
+# Title: MMSeekR (Segmentation of Bis-seq data using a multi-model sequence aware approach)

-Segmentation of Bis-seq data using a multi-model sequence aware approach
+# Description: This is a package for the discovery of partially methylated domains (PMDs) from human Bis-seq data, using a multi-model, sequence-aware approach.
+This model extends the PMD model implemented in the MethylSeekR package

 #### Download the packages from github
-*Maybe they are private repositories now, so can't use devtools::install_github to directly downlod them.*
+*uUse devtools::install_github to directly downlod them.*
   Use git clone to download them in local position.
 Open terminal or git bash or Rstudio (Tools-->Shell)

 Obtain MMSeekR.data